-- 327. The driver of any non-wheelchair accessible vehicle (i.e. a vehicle that is not included on the Council's designated list) must carry and assist disabled passengers without making an extra charge for doing so64.
-This applies to any disabled passenger, including wheelchair users (with the assumption that the wheelchair user transfers to a passenger seat to travel). - 328.
-The duty to assist disabled passengers could include, but may not be limited to: - opening the passenger door - folding manual wheelchairs and placing them in the luggage compartment - installing a boarding ramp - securing a mobility aid within the passenger compartment - 329.
-In instances where hackney carriages and private hire vehicles have been pre-booked, the driver has a duty to assist any disabled passenger to find or locate the vehicle without making an additional charge for doing so65.
-In order to help fulfil these duties, drivers should consider: - giving audio directions for a visually impaired passenger (calling the passenger once at the pick-up point) - giving visual directions (for example, the colour and registration of the vehicle) for a hearing-impaired passenger - repeating key information for a passenger with mental or cognitive impairments - 330.
-The requirement not to charge a disabled person extra means that a meter should not be left running while the driver performs duties required by the Equality Act 2010.
+- 331. The driver of any non-wheelchair accessible vehicle (i.e. a vehicle that is not included on the Council's designated list) must carry and assist disabled passengers without making an extra charge for doing so.
+This applies to any disabled passenger, including wheelchair users (with the assumption that the wheelchair user transfers to a passenger seat to travel). - 332.
+The duty to assist disabled passengers could include, but may not be limited to: - opening the passenger door - folding manual wheelchairs and placing them in the luggage compartment - installing a boarding ramp - securing a mobility aid within the passenger compartment - 333.
+In instances where hackney carriages and private hire vehicles have been pre-booked, the driver has a duty to assist any disabled passenger to find or locate the vehicle without making an additional charge for doing so.
+In order to help fulfil these duties, drivers should consider: - giving audio directions for a visually impaired passenger (calling the passenger once at the pick-up point) - giving visual directions (for example, the colour and registration of the vehicle) for a hearing-impaired passenger - repeating key information for a passenger with mental or cognitive impairments - 334.
+The requirement not to charge a disabled person extra means that a meter should not be left running while the driver performs duties required by the Equality Act 2010. - 335.
+In accordance with the Department for Transport's Statutory Guidance on access to taxis and private hire vehicles for disabled users, the government expects licensing authorities to take tough action where drivers or operators breach their duties under the Equality Act 2010.
+The Council will use its available powers to ensure that drivers or operators who discriminate against disabled passengers are held accountable. - 336.
+If a driver receives a conviction for breaching their duties under the Equality Act 2010, the licensing authority will review whether or not the driver remains a fit and proper person to hold a driver's licence.
+A driver who wilfully fails to comply with their duties would be unlikely to remain a "fit and proper person".
+The licensing authority may also consider suspension, revocation or refusal of a licence where no prosecution proceeds but the authority is satisfied that the driver has treated a disabled passenger unreasonably.